RaduAbuRas/Web-Crawler/README.txt

 e.g main.exe https://legioxiii.ro 2

 Arguments :
-- link : this should be a valid link in htttp format (as pasted from the browser) that can be used to access the page
+- link : this should be a valid link in http format (as pasted from the browser) that can be used to access the page
 - depth : levels of sub pages to be downloaded starting from the root ( given page)

 The first argument represents the page that will be crawler and the second one the depth (sub pages) to be crawler as well